California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 Key Tax Steps After the Grantor’s Death

 1. Obtain an EIN.
-The successor trustee must apply for a new Employer Identification Number (EIN) from the IRS.
+The successor trustee must apply for a new Employer Identification Number from the IRS.
 The trust can no longer use the deceased grantor’s Social Security number.

 2. File a final personal tax return.
 The decedent’s final Form 1040 covers income earned from January 1 through the date of death.